 “Fucking amateur,” Shelby muttered to himself.
 The armored plates would not only stop a shotgun blast up front but also deflect it back.

 The lights went out, and the train came to a screeching halt, throwing them across the car to land on top of each other.

 Nothing but silence and darkness as Shelby clumsily tried to catch his bearings.
 Above him the lamps flickered before coming back on.

 The train stood dead in its tracks.

-“Shit!”
+“Dang it!”
 Marvtin spat out as he scrambled to find his revolver.
 “We’re so dead!”

 Shelby picked himself up,

 “Stay here!”
 He shouted.
 “I’ll check the locomotive.”
 Then he grabbed the door-handle and slipped inside.